Zain Retherford

 Zain Allen Retherford (/ˈrɛðərfərd/ REDH-ər-fərd; born May 21, 1995) is an American freestyle wrestler and graduated folkstyle wrestler who competes at 70 kilograms.
+He is currently coaching the Nittany Lion Wrestling Club.

+One of the most successful Penn State Nittany Lion wrestlers of all time, Retherford was a two-time Dan Hodge Trophy winner and a three-time NCAA Division I National champion.

 In freestyle, he is a gold and silver medalist at the World Championships, as well as a Pan-American champion.

-One of the most successful Penn State Nittany Lion wrestlers of all time, Retherford was a two-time Dan Hodge Trophy winner and a three-time NCAA Division I National champion.
+He competed at the 2024 Summer Olympics.

 Early life and education

 Retherford was born in Kenosha, Wisconsin.
 Early in life, he moved to Benton, Pennsylvania.
 He attended Line Mountain High School, where he won a Pennsylvania state wrestling title as a freshman and took third place as a sophomore.
 He went on to compile a record of 84–3 before moving to Benton High School in his junior year.
 As a result of the move, Retherford was declared unable to compete in the 2011-12 season.
 Russ Hughes, his high school coach, states that it was in this time when Retherford started to really focus and grow as a wrestler.
 As a senior, he compiled an unbeaten record of 47–0 and collected his second Pennsylvania state title.
 After the season, he became a Cadet World Champion in freestyle at 65-kilograms.

-Retherford graduated from high school with a 131–3 record and two PIAA class AA state titles.
+Retherford graduated from high school with a 131–3 record and two PIAA Class AA state titles.